Jev1337/Quizizz-Assistant/README.md

 - Works seamlessly with the Quizizz interface.

 ### v1 and v2
-- v1 Uses CheatNetwork's API (Login Required)
+- v1 Uses CheatNetwork's API, it requires you to login to CheatNetwork's website in order to use it.
+This will allow you to cheat on Private Rooms.
-- v2 Uses Quizit's API (No Login Required)
+- v2 Uses Quizit's API, it does not require you to login, however this won't allow you to cheat on Private Rooms.

 ## Installation